-The review team has prepared this report independently and without counsel or direction from the chief engineer's team.
-Assistance in preparing this IGUCA review was provided by GMD #2.
+The review team prepared this report independently from and without counsel or direction by the chief engineer's team.

 Executive Summary

 In response to declining groundwater levels in the McPherson area, the board of Equus Beds Groundwater Management District #2 (GMD #2) initiated the Intensive Groundwater Use Control Area (IGUCA) process in February, 1979.
 A hearing was held in September, 1979 and the IGUCA order was issued in March, 1980.
 The order defined a control area and imposed two main corrective controls: (1) that the IGUCA area shall be closed to new appropriations excepting domestic, temporary and short-term permits and (2) that water flow meters shall be installed on all groundwater wells excepting domestic and temporary wells.